MicrosoftDocs/azure-management-docs/articles/azure-arc/servers/learn/quick-enable-hybrid-vm.md

 * Administrator permissions to install and configure the Connected Machine agent.
   * Linux—Use the root account.
   * Windows—Use an account that's a member of the Local Administrators group.
-* Review the [Connected Machine agent prerequisites](../prerequisites.md) and verify the following:
+* Review the [Connected Machine agent prerequisites](../prerequisites.md) and verify the following requirements:
   * These [resource providers are registered](../prerequisites.md#azure-resource-providers) on your subscription:
     * Microsoft.HybridCompute
     * Microsoft.GuestConfiguration